METHODE ELECTRONICS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Laws...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
-04, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 25, 2024 to file lead plaintiff applications in a securities class action lawsuit against Methode Electronics, Inc. (NYSE: MEI), if they purchased the Company's shares between June 23, 2022 and March 6, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Sept.
+6, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 25, 2024 to file lead plaintiff applications in a securities class action lawsuit against Methode Electronics, Inc. (NYSE: MEI ), if they purchased the Company's shares between June 23, 2022 and March 6, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Northern District of Illinois.

 Get Help